UPDATED MAR 15, 2020

 If you want to do it all, you need to check out the Bear Creek Trails.
 This ride, connecting downtown with the foothills of the Rockies, has everything you could ask for.
 Does Red Rocks Amphitheatre ring a bell?
 Well, pedaling on this trail will take you to the town of Morrison — home to one of the most magical, jaw-dropping amphitheaters around.
 To rest those jelly-legs, spend some time exploring Morrison, a quaint town full of cafés, unique boutiques, and historic galleries.

 The Ralston Creek Trail, following its namesake waterway, takes you through several parks, neighborhoods and wide-open areas in Arvada.
-It’s a ways away from downtown Denver, about 15 miles, but is worth the short ride (via car or bike!).
+It’s a ways away from downtown Denver (about 15 miles), but it is worth the short ride via car or bike.
 Our favorite part of the ride is over the spectacular Gold Strike Park Pedestrian Bridge on the trail’s eastern end, which spans 400 feet and is supported by suspended cables.
 This twisting trail ends in about 14 miles, where you can pick up the Clear Creek Trail (as discussed earlier) or continue along the Fairmount Trail (below).

 If you’re a little more wild, get off the pavement with the Fairmount Trail, connecting from Ralston Creek or a public parking lot in Golden.
 Following a narrow, man-made river, the trail twists and turns about five miles from Arvada to Golden along the mountain front (it’s gorgeous).
-Whip your mountain bike along this dirt and gravel path and feel the wind in your hair… and the occasional bug in your teeth.
-Fitt tip: Going from pavement to rougher trail can be tough on your body and your bike (so maybe pack a few extra bike tubes!)
+Whip your mountain bike along this dirt and gravel path and feel the wind in your hair.
+Fitt tip: Going from pavement to rougher trail can be tough on your body and your bike (so maybe pack a few extra bike tubes!).